Erfaniaa/mini-hummingbot/README.md

 - Final comprehensive reports per wallet and aggregate
 - Success/failure statistics for all orders
 - Connection health monitoring

+MEV Protection
+- **What is MEV?** MEV (Maximal Extractable Value) attacks include frontrunning and sandwich attacks where bots exploit transaction ordering to profit at your expense
+- **How it works:** Routes all transactions through PancakeSwap's private RPC endpoint (`bscrpc.pancakeswap.finance`) which prevents bots from seeing your transactions before they're confirmed
+- **Enable MEV Protection:** Set `use_mev_protection: true` in your strategy config
+- **Supported Networks:** BSC Mainnet (56) and BSC Testnet (97)
+- **Zero Configuration:** MEV protection automatically uses the correct private RPC endpoint when enabled
+- **Performance:** No additional latency - private RPC is optimized for fast execution
+- **When to use:** Always recommended for large trades or market-making strategies on mainnet

 Network Resilience
 - Automatic retry on network failures